-These preparations were put to use on 20 JUN 1994 when I responded to the call of "an individual in the hospital running around with a shotgun". (it was later found to have been a MAK-90, AK-47 clone)
+I was a Security Policeman at Fairchild AFB on 20 JUN 1994, and responded to a call of "an individual in the hospital running around with a shotgun".
+(Later determined to be a MAK-90, AK-47 clone)

-With the passage of time and perseverance, and some helpful programs offered by the Spokane VA, I have overcome most of my symptoms of PTSD.
-Some I may never overcome, but I am now able to enjoy life and experience the joy that comes from having a young family.
-If you are struggling with the aftermath of trauma.
-Remember to never stop the search for more complete healing.
-Also remember you are not alone on the path to recovery.
+There are many lessons to be learned from this incident.
+The biggest lesson I have learned, is to get counseling soon after a traumatic incident and never stop seeking peace.
+With the passage of time and perseverance, and programs offered by the Spokane VA, I have overcome most of my symptoms of PTSD.
+I may never be the same, but I am able to enjoy life again and in some ways I am stronger from the experience.
+If you are struggling with the aftermath of trauma, never stop the search for more complete healing and remember you are not alone on the path to recovery.

 Stay Aware, Stay Safe.

 - Andy Brown